 Anything else you’d like to add?

 So many members of our community, including myself, have had harmful experiences with healthcare providers when seeking care for vulnerable issues.
-On top of that, the cultural stigma of mental health challenges including depression and all substance use, along with a lack of accessibility to LGBTQIA+ supportive health resources can create feelings of shame and depression within anyone who is struggling.
+On top of that, the cultural stigma of mental health challenges, including depression and all substance use, along with a lack of accessibility to LGBTQIA+ supportive health resources, can create feelings of shame and depression within anyone who is struggling.
 These factors can make it really hard to reach out for help.
-Please know that everyone here at FOLX genuinely wants to help you in a supportive and non-judgemental way.
+Please know that everyone here at FOLX genuinely wants to help you in a supportive and non-judgmental way.

-FOLX is launching a behavioral health pilot in early 2023.
-Sign up for the latest updates on our upcoming behavioral health pilot program here.
+FOLX now offers mental health care in select states, with more being added.
+Sign up for the latest updates.
 Additionally, if you’re an existing FOLX member, our clinicians are here to support you and are happy to hear from you via the Athena Patient Portal.
 Please reach out to us!
-If you need help finding recovery resources in your area, email email@example.com to be connected with our member referral network.
+If you need help finding recovery resources in your area, please visit the FOLX Help Center and ask to be connected with our member referral network.

 If you need to speak with someone immediately about what you're experiencing or are experiencing thoughts of self harm, you can contact the Trans LifeLine.
 If you are experiencing an active mental health crisis, call 911.